|Title:||The "python" Command on Unix-Like Systems|

 When the pythonX.X binaries are provided by a distribution, the python2 and python3 commands should refer to one of those files rather than being provided as a separate binary file.

-It is suggested that even distribution-specific packages follow the python2/python3 convention, even in code that is not intended to operate on other distributions.
+It is strongly encouraged that distribution-specific packages use python2 or python3 rather than python, even in code that is not intended to operate on other distributions.
 This will reduce problems if the distribution later decides to change the version of the Python interpreter that the python command invokes, or if a sysadmin installs a custom python command with a different major version than the distribution default.
-Distributions can test whether they are fully following this convention by changing the python interpreter on a test box and checking to see if anything breaks.

 If the above point is adhered to and sysadmins are permitted to change the python command, then the python command should always be implemented as a link to the interpreter binary (or a link to a link) and not vice versa.
 That way, if a sysadmin does decide to replace the installed python file, they can do so without inadvertently deleting the previously installed binary.